christaylorcodes/ConnectWiseManageAPI/Docs/Update-CWMCompanyContact.md

 ```

 ### -Operation
-What you are doing with the value. (add, replace, remove)
+What you are doing with the value.
+replace, add, remove

 ```yaml
 Type: String